 What can we do?

-- We will work to get you to and from school if you need it. - We will make sure you get breakfast and lunch every school day, if you need it.
+- We will work to get you to and from school if you need it. - We will make sure you get breakfast and lunch every school day.

 We will make sure you have school supplies you need